 Turn down the stereo for a minute and listen to your car as it drives down the road.
 Do you hear the growling of a faulty wheel hub assembly?

-If so, you’ll want to address the issue immediately.
-A faulty wheel hub is a safety concern.
+If so, you’ll want to address the issue immediately by replacing the faulty wheel hub.
+When this part fails, it’s a safety concern.
 Should the assembly fail, it can cause the wheel and tire to lock up or come off, resulting in a complete loss of control.

 Of course, there are issues – such as cupped tires, worn differential bearings, etc. – that can mimic a faulty wheel hub.
 You’ll want to perform a thorough diagnosis to ensure the hub is faulty.
 Or, if turning wrenches isn’t your thing, you can have a professional perform both the diagnosis and repair for you.